-Dr. King provided an overview of the fee structure for a new online degree program, Master of Arts in Criminal Justice, that the Academic and Student Affairs Committee was considering during its meeting that morning.
+VIII.
+Fee Structure for Online Master of Arts Program in Criminal Justice was considering during its meeting that morning.
 The new structure is proposed to be a comprehensive fee of \$550 per credit for in-state and out-of-state students.
 It would remain fixed for a period of three years, beginning in the fall of 2019.
 The cohort of students entering in the fall of 2019 would pay the same rate for their entire three-year cohort experience.
 The program will be a 36-credit-hour degree, with a total cost of \$19,800.
 Both the online degree program and the new fee structure were action items on the Academic and Student Affairs Committee agenda.